Category Archives: Poultry

 - 1 teaspoon salt

-Mix all the spices together and set aside.
+Mix all the ingredients in a small bowl and keep aside.

 - 1 7 to 10 pound turkey breast